ASE-ESRS/Group-Project/documentation/projectplan.md

 ## Introduction

+To maximise the efficiency and professionalism of the team during the development of this project a project plan is detailed below.
+The aim of this plan is to:

+- Improve communications with the client, outlining who will be responsible for maintaining contact and ensuring the correct execution of tasks accordingly.
+- Increase the transparency of our work by documenting the progress of the project development.
+- Ensuring the organisation of the team with unanimously agreed tasks and deadlines.
+- Set out the correct steps for conflict management within the team.
+- Agree on a peer assessment plan for personal contributions towards the project.

+With this plan in place, the end goal for the project should be clear throughout but also constant client communication and contribution should be maintained aiming for high customer satisfaction upon delivery.

 ## Organisation Plan

 Nominating a team leader was one of our first objectives.
 Loic was voted in to oversee the gradual progress of the ASE project.